Home Vancouver Events Calendar DECEMBER Events in Vancouver in 2024 Vancouver’s Winter Solstice Lantern Festival

 Winter Solstice Events

-The two venues for this year’s Winter Solstice Lantern Festival are listed below.
+You can find the two venues for the Winter Solstice Lantern Festival listed below.

-The events usually run from around 6:00 pm until 10:00 pm (plus or minus), and typical activities include lantern making, a procession through the streets and area walkways, music, fire performances and other forms of entertainment.
+The events usually runs from around 6:00 pm until 10:00 pm, and typical activities include lantern making, a procession through the streets and area walkways, music, fire performances and other forms of entertainment.
 In some cases, the events also feature a ticketed candle-lit labyrinth to walk around.

-The same as the year before, the 2024 festival has a series of workshop videos on the Winter Solstice Festival website to help people create lanterns and more.
-This year, there are also in-person workshops available at the Roundhouse Community Centre and the False Creek Community Centre.
+The same as the year before, the 2024 festival had a series of workshop videos on the Winter Solstice Festival website to help people create lanterns and more.
+Last year, there were also in-person workshops available at the Roundhouse Community Centre and the False Creek Community Centre.

 At the Roundhouse in Yaletown